Discover a landscape alive with nature

 Kelling Heath

-Nestled in the heart of North Norfolk away from light sources, Kelling Heath Holiday Park is located near Weybourne within the Norfolk Coast Area of Outstanding Natural Beauty.
-Two equinox star parties, popular with astronomers from around the UK, are held every year, with the September event thought to be the largest star party in Europe.
+Nestled in the heart of North Norfolk away from light sources, Kelling Heath Holiday Park is located near Weybourne within the Norfolk Coast National Landscape.
+Every year, two equinox star parties are held here that are popular with astronomers from around the UK, with the September event thought to be the largest star party in Europe.

 Barrow Common

 Barrow Common is a remote, nature-rich wildlife site.
 This area of common land just south of Brancaster has no amenities other than a couple of off-road car-parking spaces perfect for stargazing.
-This very dark, elevated, heathland site has very good site lines and a spectacular 180° view of the north horizon.
+This very dark, elevated, heathland site has great site lines and offers a spectacular 180° view of the north horizon.

 RSPB Titchwell